couchbase/couchbase-elasticsearch-connector/README.md

 Couchbase Transport Plugin for ElasticSearch
 =================================================

-For a pre-built binary package and instruction manual, see the [Couchbase Product Page](http://www.couchbase.com/elasticsearch-plug-in)
+For a pre-built binary package and instruction manual, see the [Couchbase Downloads Page](http://www.couchbase.com/nosql-databases/downloads) and the [Couchbase Connector Guide for Elasticsearch](http://developer.couchbase.com/documentation/server/4.0/connectors/elasticsearch-2.1/elastic-intro.html)

 This plugin makes your ElasticSearch node appear like a Couchbase Server node.
-After installation you can use the Cross-datacenter Replication (XDCR) feature of Couchbase Server 2.0 to transfer data continuously.
+After installation you can use the Cross-datacenter Replication (XDCR) feature of Couchbase Server 2.5 / 3.x to transfer data continuously.

 Installation
 ============

 To install the plugin, run the following command from your ElasticSearch installation folder:

-    bin/plugin -install transport-couchbase -url http://packages.couchbase.com.s3.amazonaws.com/releases/elastic-search-adapter/2.0.0/elasticsearch-transport-couchbase-2.0.0.zip

-To install the release candidate of v2.1.1:

-    bin/plugin -install transport-couchbase -url https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases/download/2.1.1/elasticsearch-transport-couchbase-2.1.1.zip
+    bin/plugin -install transport-couchbase -url http://packages.couchbase.com.s3.amazonaws.com/releases/elastic-search-adapter/2.1.1/elasticsearch-transport-couchbase-2.1.1.zip

 Version Compatibility: